PI Apparel 2016 Speakers

 Piñatex™ was created by Dr Carmen Hijosa.
 Carmen’s journey began in Spain, but her career has taken her across the globe, from Ireland to Germany, to the UK and The Philippines.
 She worked in both the design and manufacture of leather goods for many years before going to the Philippines to carry out further research into the development of products made from natural fibres.

-Chief Strategy Officer, CLO Virtual Fashion, USA
+CEO, CLO Virtual Fashion, USA

 CIO, Jaeger, UK